 Unsaturated fats are the healthiest type of fat.

 - You want most of the fats you eat to be unsaturated (say: uhn-SACH-uh-ray-tid) fats.

-- Unsaturated fats are found in plant foods, like avocados, nuts, olive oil, peanut oil, canola oil, corn oil, and safflower oil.
-Fatty fish, such as salmon, herring, albacore tuna, trout, and mackerel, also have unsaturated fats.
+- Unsaturated fats are found in many oils, such as olive oil, peanut oil, canola oil, corn oil, and safflower oil.
+They are also found in plant foods, like avocados and nuts, and in fatty fish, such as salmon, herring, albacore tuna, trout, and mackerel.